 Maybe next time we will use our leftover cubes to create pumpkins!

-Fall Craft Material
+Fall Craft for Kids Material

 To save you some time, a link to a few of the materials I used for my fall scarecrows are included below.
 Consider what you hope to use your scarecrow for.
 If you are creating with a classroom and lots of kids, one inch cubes are a great choice because you can purchase them in bulk.